Cross connections for testers

 The City does not endorse or promote certified cross-connection testers, or any contractors for that matter.
 We do however add contact information of approved, certified testers to the Certified tester list.

-For the testers that was not been tested within a year must need to go back to a training facility – recognized institution and do the 6 tests.
+For City of Calgary Annual registration testers that have not been testing within a year must go to a training facility – recognized institution and do the 6 tests

 It is essential that you report any change of company, address or equipment to the Cross- Connection Control Department.
-To report a change in your information, please call 311.
+To report a change in your information, please submit your request using the Tester Online Service Request.

 Listed below are the approved backflow devices: